Tenpi/Defuser/readme.md

-# Defusers
+# Defuzers

 ![Image](https://github.com/Tenpi/Defuser/blob/main/assets/images/readme.png?raw=true)

-Defusers is an UI for diffusers (an image generation library).
+Defuzers is an UI for diffusers (an image generation library).
 The inferencing and training of diffusion models is supported.
 It aims to be simple and fast to use.

 ### Features